msurdi/frontend-dependencies/README.md

 The goal of this package is to make the management of frontend components easier and lower maintenance.

 * Most packages come with a ready to use (compiled and minified, etc.) version of js and css
-* With http2, the sending of small files is encouraged.
+* With http2, the sending of small files is encouraged
-* The browser can cache common libs easy.
+* The browser can cache common libs easy

 We think to copy the needed part of a libs to your webserver folder, is simple and gives you most benefit.

-Although there is no handling of the dependencies of the frontend components (like a jQuery plugin needs jQuery), this seems not too important and also frontend packages could do this over peerDependencies.
+Although there is no handling of the dependencies of the frontend components (like a jQuery plugin needs jQuery), this seems not too important for small projects and also frontend packages can do this over peerDependencies.

 This article is interesting: http://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging